BOUN-TABILab-TULAP/Morphological-Parser/README.md

-# The Boun Morphological Parser and Disambiguator
+# BOUN Morphological Parser and Disambiguator

 ## How to run using Docker

 1. Clone the repo
 ```bash
 git clone https://github.com/BOUN-TABILab-TULAP/Morphological-Parser.git